Calvin-Pang/calvin-pang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I am Kaifeng and you can also call me Calvin.
+Hi I am Kaifeng(Calvin).
 Currently I am a graduate student of Electrical and Computer Engineering in UCLA.

-My research interests are mainly about biomedical image analysis, deep learning, etc. I had been under the guidance of Prof Yang Li in [emAI Lab](https://nju-ee.github.io/),  Nanjing University and Prof Yuankai Huo in [HRLB Lab](https://hrlblab.github.io/), Vanderbilt Univerisity during my undergraduate studies.
-In general, I work on how to apply image analysis and artificial intelligence to human life to solve real problems.
-This is what I see as the ultimate goal of research.
+Outside of courses, I am an active researcher in artifical intelligence.
+My research interests are mainly about medical image analysis, deep learning, etc. Specifically, I work on using artifical intelligence with medical data to develop reliable healthcare and diagnostic algorithms.
+I had been under the guidance of Prof Yang Li in [emAI Lab](https://nju-ee.github.io/) at Nanjing University and Prof Yuankai Huo in [HRLB Lab](https://hrlblab.github.io/) at Vanderbilt Univerisity during my undergraduate studies.
+Now I am a rotation graduate student in [Sung Lab](https://mrrl.ucla.edu/sunglab/) of [MRRL Labs](https://mrrl.ucla.edu/pages/) at UCLA.
+I work under the guidance of Dr Kai Zhao and Prof Kyung Sung.

 I like soccer, billiards, basketball and movies.
 I am a crazy fan of Arsenal and Miami Heat.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.